rwxrob/zet/20220225045207/README.md

 # Never Use `foo == nil` Checks in Go for Interfaces

-You can simple never trust something like the following, ever, to do the right thing:
+You can simply never trust something like the following, ever, to do the right thing:

 ```go